Grassmann.jl

 Requirements

 Grassmann.jl is a package for the Julia language, which can be obtained from their website or the recommended method for your operating system (GNU/Linux/Mac/Windows).
 Go to docs.julialang.org for documentation.
-Availability of this package and its subpackages can be automatically handled with the Julia package manager using Pkg and Pkg.add("Grassmann") or by entering:
+Availability of this package and its subpackages can be automatically handled with the Julia package manager using Pkg; Pkg.add("Grassmann") or

 pkg> add Grassmann